oda-hub/release-notes/README.md

 Please consult https://github.com/oda-hub/known-issues for the list of known issues.

-You may be intersted to inspect [full list of closed issues](https://github.com/issues?q=org%3Aoda-hub+milestone%3Av22.07.0000) for this release.
+You may be interested to inspect [full list of closed issues](https://github.com/issues?q=org%3Aoda-hub+milestone%3Av22.07.0000) for this release.